hanselfmu/react-redux-starter-kit/README.md

 #### File Structure
 1. I use a "pages" folder to keep distinct pages, like About page, Settings page, Login/Register page, and one or more App pages.
 They are essentially just Redux containers.
-2. I choose traditional "Rails-style" app structure over "Domain-style", because people are more familiar with rails-style, which is also common in backend structures.
+2. I choose traditional "Rails-style" app structure over "Domain-style", because it is flatter, and simpler to understand when the app is not so complex.
 Worth noticing is that in "actions" and "reducers" folder, I have an "index.js" file to combine every action files and reducer files together. "action/index.js" looks just like this:
 ```
 // using ES6 modules
 export * from './todos';